maxant/kafka-data-consistency/mf/README.md

 - add displaying C to sales
 - discounts can use DS if they want - add a note about that
 - add conditions to DscConsumer
-- add explicit discount or condition from user
 - delete DSC where componentId is no longer in model, otherwise we'd have orphans hanging around
 - add optional select partner details in contracts.js tile, for when displaying contract in search
 - show bills on contract UI